Eastern Orthodoxy in Uganda

 Eastern Orthodoxy in Uganda refers to adherents and religious communities of Eastern Orthodox Christianity in Uganda.
 Majority of Eastern Orthodox Christians in Uganda are under ecclesiastical jurisdiction of the Eastern Orthodox Patriarchate of Alexandria and all Africa.

+According to the 2014 census, members of the Eastern Orthodox church made up 0.15% of the population.

 Organization

 Historically, Uganda was among the first Sub-Saharan countries where Eastern Orthodox Christian communities began to form.